w3c/trace-context/spec/60-trace-id-format.md

 ### Uniqueness of `trace-id`

-The field `trace-id` SHOULD be globally unique.
+The value of `trace-id` SHOULD be globally unique.
 This field is typically used for unique identification of a <a>distributed trace</a>.
 It is common for
 <a>distributed traces</a> to span various components, including, for example,
 cloud services.
 Cloud services tend to serve variety of clients and have a very high throughput of requests.
 So global uniqueness of `trace-id` is important, even when local uniqueness might seem like a good solution.

 ### Randomness of `trace-id`